Hardware target.

 dev:console

-Intercepts all console.log, warn, error, info, and debug calls from the moment the kernel loads.
-Lets you build a visible log panel in your UI.
+Intercepts console.log/warn/error/info/debug from the moment the kernel loads.
+Build a visible log panel in your UI.

 dev:inspector

-Dumps a snapshot of the current kernel state — uptime, services, plugins, routes, and heap memory.
-Useful for a debug panel or a status bar in your UI.
+Dumps a snapshot of kernel state — uptime, services, plugins, routes, heap memory.

 util:calc